- What Is Home Foreclosure?

-Home foreclosure is a hard thing for a homeowner to experience, not only does it mean the loss of your home, but it can also damage your credit score, making it difficult to purchase another home in the future.
+The prospect of losing your home is understandably a terrifying one.
+Home foreclosure not only means the loss of your home, but it can also damage your credit score, making it difficult to purchase another home in the future.
 Unfortunately, the impact of a home foreclosure can sometimes last up to seven years.

-The legal team at Handin Law can help you understand how home foreclosure impacts your credit and help you understand what foreclosure is and the options you have.
+Familiarizing yourself with the Florida home foreclosure process is the first step to understanding your options if you are facing foreclosure.
+The legal team at Handin Law can help you understand how home foreclosure impacts your credit and help you understand the foreclosure process, your rights, and the options you have.

 What Is Home Foreclosure?